 b.
 To insure player safety, managers are responsible to assure that players on their team do not use illegal, altered or unapproved bats.
 The penalty for use of an illegal or altered bat will cause immediate suspension of any future league play.
 In addition, the player will be called out and no runners on base shall advance.

 c.
 Softballs used for league play are determined by the Board annually.
 Men hit the 12-inch softball & women hit the 11-inch official softball.

 d.
 Metal Cleats are not permitted.

 e.
-Uniforms- WCSSL acquires team sponsors.
+Uniforms- TSSSL acquires team sponsors.
 Each uniform will have a minimum 5” number on the back and no number shall be the same.

 3. The Team

 a.
 All regular team members in attendance will be included in the batting order and play on field at least three innings of the game on defense.